gzd2032/gzd2032-udacity-project2/backend/README.md

 ## Error Handlers

-End point operations that result in an error will return the standard HTML error response codes.
-4xx for client submission error and 5xx for server function error.
+End point operations that result in an error will return the standard HTML error response codes:  4xx for client submission error and 5xx for server function error.

 Error codes